Axthauvin/cacher-du-texte-dans-du-texte/README.md

 - Then we will convert this number to base 6 on 4 'bits'
   # Why ?
-  If we encode the letters in base 6 on 4 bits, we will have the maximum representation of `5555` -> that is 6^4 -> 1296 The maximum value we can use in this table
+  If we encode the letters in base 6 on 4 bits, we will have the maximum representation of `5555` -> that is 6<sup>4</sup> -> 1296 : *which is the maximum value we can use in this table*

   In fact we have 5 **invisible characters** which will correspond to the digits of these bits, which we will *hide* in our text.
   - For the 0 there is no hidden character*.